mab253/software-interventions-spring22/README.md

 ## course format

 This course will meet *online only*.
 It will be both technical (code, design) and conceptual (some reading, writing, discussion).
 Each week we will have:
-- short readings or videos on a theme, to be completed before class
+- short readings or videos on a theme, to be completed before class (estimated time: 1 hour)
 - a lecture in class, with discussion
 - a code lab or discussion activity in class (group work)
 - written or code assignment for next class

-Our main goal is to create proposals for your final projects - we’ll be studying a lot of different case studies and examples in order to give you ideas, and solving lots of small problems and building prototypes together, but you’ll need to be thinking about your larger senior project throughout the arc of the first semester.
+Our main goal is to create proposals for your final projects.
+We’ll be examining many different case studies and examples in order to generate ideas, solving lots of small problems and building prototypes together - but you’ll need to be thinking about your larger senior project throughout the arc of the first semester.

-**More description of the final project to come.** It could be in any language, using any methodology that you want, and you can either work on your own or with up to 3 total students as a team.
-We will have the proposals and any teams set by the end of this semester, and next semester we will work on the build.
+Your final project could be in any language, using any methodology that you want, and you can either work on your own or as a team (3 students max).
+You will determine your topic and team by the end of this semester, and next semester we will work on the build.
 Your project proposal is this first semester's final project.
+Further description and requirements for the final project proposal will be clarified throughout the course.

 ## important info: